Personal Small Business Corporate & Institutional About Us

-For the lesbian, gay, bisexual and transgender (LGBT) community, there is no shortage of both challenges and triumphs.
-While many states still do not offer LGBT employees legal protection against discrimination, many others do, and a growing number of companies are voluntarily adopting policies that create diverse and inclusive workplace cultures.
+For the lesbian, gay, bisexual, transgender and queer (LGBTQ+) community, there is no shortage of both challenges and triumphs.
+While many states still do not offer LGBTQ+ employees legal protection against discrimination, many others do, and a growing number of companies are voluntarily adopting policies that create diverse and inclusive workplace cultures.

 They shared stories from past employers and PNC, noting the company promotes an environment where employees are valued for their strengths and are comfortable being themselves.
-Recognized by the Human Rights Campaign as a 2016 Best Place to Work for LGBT Equality, the company offers PNC Proud, an employee resource group that allows LGBT employees and allies to network, to learn from one another and to impact LGBT stakeholders across PNC’s footprint.
+Many are proud that PNC is a corporate sponsor of the Human Rights Campaign (HRC) and the National LGBT Chamber of Commerce (NGLCC), and that the company signed on as a business for equality on the Equality Act that passed the House of Representatives in May 2019.
+Recognized by the HRC as a 2019 Best Place to Work for LGBTQ+ Equality, the company also offers PNC Proud, an employee business resource group that allows LGBTQ+ employees and allies to network, to learn from one another and to impact LGBTQ+ stakeholders across PNC’s footprint.

 Brundage: As a transgender woman, every moment of every day is a coming out moment for me.
 It’s me, full-force, every day, all day.
 It’s quite a task, but it’s important for me to be comfortable, because so many people don’t think they can be their true, authentic self.

-Stewart: Along the way in my career, there have been challenges – not overt, scary ones, but just instances where people don’t know the impact of what they say.
+Stewart: Along the way in my career, there have been challenges – not overt, scary ones, but instances where people don’t realize the impact of what they say.
 My mantra is “meet someone where they are.”
-Don’t accuse them of excluding you, because that doesn’t work.
-It’s more effective to have a meeting, get closer to them and say, “This is how that impacted me.”
-There are challenges, but it’s all in how you meet those challenges.
+Don’t immediately assume ill-intent, it’s rarely the case.
+While still caring for yourself and your own well-being, take the time to understand how someone arrived at their thoughts, opinions and behaviors first.
+Have a meeting, get closer to them and say, “This is what I heard or observed, this is how it impacted me.”
+There will always be challenges, but it’s all in how you meet those challenges.

 Hanson: The messages and actions from PNC’s leadership about the importance of inclusion make PNC a safe place for us.
 My wife works for another company, and in the last nine years has never mentioned to her coworkers that she is a lesbian or that she has a wife.
 It’s very upsetting that she can’t do that, and unfortunately there are a lot of places where that’s the case.

-Learn more about how PNC supports LGBT employees
+Learn more about how PNC supports LGBTQ+ employees »

-If you’re planning to advocate for LGBT fairness at work, the Human Rights
+If you’re planning to advocate for LGBTQ+ fairness at work, the Human Rights

 PNC Point of View